 Why we love them

 Many of us think of nettles as the prickly plant that packs a painful or prickly touch.
 But don’t keep your distance just yet!
 Nettles just happen to be Nature’s MULTI-vitamin bursting at the seams with vitamins and minerals in the perfect balanced ratios.
 Don’t believe me?
-Check HERE chart out.
+Check out the chart HERE .
 It showcases nettle’s nutrients vs. similar “super-nutrient” foods.
 Nettles usually grow from June to September and produce heart-shaped leaves with yellow or pink flowers.
 Most of the health benefits come from the stem and the leaves, but the roots have some healing properties too.

 Throughout history, nettles have been used for many different purposes.
 Most commonly, nettles have been used as a diuretic and to heal other urinary issues.
 However, the number of potential medicinal benefits range from anti-tumor properties and anti-inflammation to immunity boosts, blood pressure reduction, relief of rhinitis, arthritis, rheumatism, diabetes and cardiovascular disease prevention.
 The most robust research stems from nettle’s capacity to reduce joint pain and soothe arthritis, as well as, reduce the symptoms of hayfever.